-Dental infections that are left untreated can result in permanent tooth and gum damage.
+Dental infections that are left untreated can result in a permanent tooth and gum damage.
 Advanced periodontal disease can make simple activities such as talking or eating difficult.
 Chewing difficulties can ultimately lead to nutritional deficiencies and contribute to numerous medical problems.
 Moreover, lost or damaged teeth can affect a person’s smile, appearance, and self-esteem.

 This is a rare type of infection impacting the bottom of the mouth following the spread of bacteria from an abscess.
 Occasionally, the bacteria can spread into the throat resulting in potentially fatal breathing difficulties.

 Infection To Surrounding Bones And Tissues

 The bacteria contained in tooth abscesses can travel into surrounding tissues and bones over time, such as to the jaw and facial sinuses.
 When this occurs, antibiotics or even surgical interventions are often necessary to correct the problem.

 Bacteria from dental abscesses can cause the development of cysts that often form at the base of the gums.
 These can be painful and may become infected themselves.